Timeline Usage

 Timeline project event list view

-The event list layout is practically similar for each view.
-By clicking on the time stamp for each event, you can view the details on different status updates for the execution of the event.
+The event list layout is mostly similar for each view.
+By clicking on the timestamp for each event, you can view the details on different status updates for the execution of the event.
 This is used e.g. in case of asynchronous events.

 By clicking on the clock icon next to an object link in the event description, you can view the event history of that object.
 The link itself will take you to the relevant view for the object on your Django site.